Estimated reading time: 7 minutes

 2. Mindfulness Practice

 Practicing mindfulness can help reduce stress hormones like cortisol, promoting a calmer and more balanced nervous system.
-These practices promote relaxation and regulation:
+Try these simple yet powerful techniques to promote relaxation and regulation:

 3. Yoga and Motion Therapies